Skip to main content

 for finance each year

 ACT will be led by two experienced fund managers who are adept at identifying viable opportunities, embedding impact and reducing risk.
-They will also be supported by a team with broad and deep range of expertise and knowledge within the CFC.
+They will also be supported by a team with a broad and deep range of expertise and knowledge within the CFC.

 Michael van den Berg – ACT Investment Director